 Regular attendance and participation is expected.
-Grades are influenced by class attendance and participation.
-Some class meetings require peer editing, and every class will contain discussion; neither of these can be made up.
+Grades are significantly influenced by class attendance and participation because lecture and discussion inform all the writing topics.
+MISSED CLASSES will reduce your ability to fully develop your essays, and some class meetings require peer editing.
+Without these lectures, discussions, and class activities, which cannot be made up, your essays will be inadequate.
+If you MISS CLASS, arrange to get notes from another student.
 You are expected to be prepared for each class meeting, having completed all assigned reading and writing in order to participate.
-Be aware that I may change an assignment or a due date.
+Be aware that I MAY CHANGE AN ASSIGNMENT OR DUE DATE.
 If you MISS CLASS it is your responsibility to adjust to the changes.
 Contact another student or me.
 Always bring the textbook for the assigned reading to class.
 Due Dates:

 It is required that you honor your due dates.
 All assignments are to be turned in at the beginning of class on the day they are due.
 If an emergency requires that you miss class or an in-class essay, please contact me before this occurs.
-I rarely give make up exams, quizzes or essays without a doctor's excuse.
-The essay grade drops one letter for each class meeting it is late.
-Remember: The English department requires at least nine essays appropriately sequenced throughout the semester and totaling a minimum of 8000 words.
-This minimum requirement excludes the final examination, journal writing, quizzes, and any brief assignments such as a list, practice sentences, or paragraph of reflection, .
+A late essay without a doctor's excuse will drop one letter grade for each class meeting it is late.
+Remember: The English department requires a minimum of nine essays appropriately sequenced throughout the semester and totaling a minimum of 8000 words.
+This minimum requirement excludes the final examination, journal writing, quizzes, and any brief assignments such as a list, practice sentences, or paragraph of reflection.
+Writing portfolio: At the end of the semester you will compile a portfolio of your writing that documents how you met the learning goals of the course.
 Rewrites and Quizzes:

 If you achieve an essay grade below a C-, you may write another essay on a topic I choose to raise that grade.
 You may do this only once, and it must be written before the final.
-There will be guizzes that cannot be made up.
+There will be quizzes on reading assignments that cannot be made up.
+Informal essays will be a combination of in-class and hand written out-of-class essays.

-Grading: Formal Essay #1 10%
+Grading: - Formal Essay #1 10%

-In-Class Essay #1 5% Formal Essay #2 10%
+Informal Essay #1 5% Formal Essay #2 10%

-In-Class Essay #2 5% Formal Essay #3 10%
+Informal Essay #2 5% Formal Essay #3 10%

-In-Class Essay #3 5% Formal Essay #4 15%
+Informal Essay #3 5% Formal Essay #4 15%

-In-Class Essay #4 5% Final Exam 10%
+Informal Essay #4 5% Final Exam 10%

-Out of class Essay #1 5% (5%=100 points)
+Informal Essay #5 5% (5%=100 points)

-Out of class Essay #2 5% (10%=200 points)
+Informal Essay #6 5% (10%=200 points)

-Out of class Essay #3 5% (20%=400 points) (20%=400 points)
+Informal Essay #7 5% (20%=400 points)

-Quick writes, 3 5% (100%=2000 points) (100%=2000 points)
+Quick writes, 2 5% (100%=2000 points)

 Quizzes 5%

 95-100%=A, 90-94=A-, 87-89=B+, 84-86=B, 80-83=B-, 77-79=C+, 74-76=C, 70-73=C-.

-(Grades for Repeating English 1A): 67-69=D+, 64-66=D, 60-63=D-An essay final, graded holistically, shall count 10 percent toward the course grade.
-Students must take the final exam and complete all essays in order to pass the course.
+(Grades for Repeating English 1A): 67-69=D+, 64-66=D, 60-63=D-

+An essay final, graded holistically, shall count 10 percent toward the course grade.
+Students must take the final exam and COMPLETE ALL ESSAYS in order to pass the course.

 Grading: